datacarpentry/python-ecology-lesson/SETUP.md

 well.
 Installing all of its scientific packages individually can be a bit difficult, so we recommend an all-in-one installer.

-For this lecture we use Python version 3.x
+For this workshop we use Python version 3.x

 ## Python Packages we will use